ajayreddy-fsd/Rasvels-Ecommerce-Store/README.md

 ### TYPOGRAPHY
 The website uses Poppins font style for product lists, paragraphs, and other content to make it easier to read.

-For more details about the website and for its wireframes and sitemap, please visit the _Technical Documentation_ document.
-Please feel free to checkout our website through this link [Rasvel's](https://rasvels.netlify.app/)
+For more details about the website and for its wireframes and sitemap, please visit the _Technical Documentation_ document and please feel free to checkout our website at this link _[Rasvel's](https://rasvels.netlify.app/)_